abhivp/ai_wf_capstone/README.md

 ## Are there unit tests for the API?

-To test api (run api server before using app.py), then run ApiTests.py (testing is setup as 'mode': 'test')
+To test api (run api server), then run - python unittests/ApiTests.py

 ## Are there unit tests for the model?

-Run ModelTests.py (testing is setup as 'mode': 'test')
+Run - python unittests/ModelTests.py

 ## Are there unit tests for the logging?

-Run LoggerTests.py (testing is setup as 'mode': 'test')
+Run - python unittests/LoggerTests.py

 ## Can all of the unit tests be run with a single script and do all of the unit 1. tests pass?

+Run - python run-tests.py

-Run run-tests.py to test all the test at once (Remember to run api server before using app.py, otherwise API tests will be skipped)
+(Remember to run api server before using app.py, otherwise API tests will be skipped)

 ## Was there an attempt to isolate the read/write unit tests from production 1. models and logs?